PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 source-container immutability.
 No FlatBuffer serialization, model conversion, or inference was run.

+The split/export rewrite builder is now append-only.
+It clones tensor, subgraph, boundary, and metadata state into a ModelIR with an initially empty operator stream instead of deep-copying all source operators and discarding them after a second list is generated.
+Grouped Conv expansion, BatchMatMul unfolding, and recurrent unrolling emit directly into that stream; their final whole-list assignments are removed.
+The common unchanged-operator copy now also preserves axis semantics and ONNX node/op provenance, which the previous copy helper silently dropped.
+Focused no-op coverage exercises all three rewriters, and synthetic grouped-Conv and batched-MatMul fixtures verify each nontrivial expansion occurs exactly once without mutating the source graph.
+No SavedModel export, model conversion, or inference was run.

 The float NHWC Concat runner now uses the same declarative structure.
 One table owns its eleven family names, statistics keys, and priorities; frozen specs, callbacks, preconditions, defaults, and preflight are constructed once.
 Its